Standardized Testing & Language Proficiency

 • Those who are following the European Baccalaureate, and who have chosen French as their main language of study (Linguistic section with French as the native language or LV1)

-Although French proficiency is not required at the time of admission for the Le Havre and Menton campuses, and for the Europe-North America Program in Reims, students in these programs are expected to learn French as part of their time at Sciences Po.
+Although French proficiency is not required at the time of admission for the Le Havre and Menton campuses, and for the North America minor in Reims, students in these programs are expected to learn French as part of their time at Sciences Po.
 Courses in these three programs are taught in English, with additional instruction provided in French and the living languages spoken in the region of focus.
 All non-native speakers are required to study French up to a B2 level on the Diplôme d'études en langue française (DELF) during their time at Sciences Po.

 Proficiency in languages common to the regions of focus in Le Havre, Menton, and Reims are not required for admission to the Dual BA Program.
 However, in addition to French language instruction for all non-native level speakers, students at Sciences Po will have the option to study a language from the region of focus for their program once they achieve B2-level proficiency in French.
 Students who have a background in a regional language will take a placement test to assess their level of fluency in advance of their first semester in the Dual BA Program.